oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/peopelsoft/psft-starterpack/files/PeopleSoftMigrationTemplate.md

     -   What are the network Security requirements for traffic management (SSL offloading, X509 certificates management, etc.)?
     -   Does your application use name resolutions and traffic steering across multiple regions (Public DNS steering)?

-## Security and Access Control
+### Security and Access Control

--   Are you familiar with the concept of Next-Generation Firewalls (NGFW) and their benefits over traditional firewalls?
+-   Some of the below questions help you to adopt the right sizing and deployment model of the network firewall.
+    -   Does the customer need to protect traffic from VCN to VCN?
+    -   Does the customer need to protect traffic from subnet to subnet in the same VCN?
+    -   When deploying an OCI Network Firewall in a dedicated HUB or secure VCN, do you want to protect inter-VCN traffic and/or inter-subnet traffic from within the same VCN?
+    -   Does the customer need to protect incoming or egressing traffic to the internet?
+    -   Does the customer need to protect internal traffic (including on-premises via IPSEC/FC)?
+    -   Is the network performance critical?
+    -   Does the customer have any requirement on network isolation (i.e., internet traffic never traverses or is mixed with internal traffic)?
 -   Have you considered the importance of protecting your web applications from potential cyber threats using a Web Application Firewall (WAF)?

-## Monitoring and Troubleshooting
+### Monitoring and Troubleshooting

 -   How do you plan to monitor your application's network performance in OCI?
 -   How can you proactively address and resolve any potential network connectivity challenges your company might face?
 -   How do you plan to troubleshoot your network connectivity?

+## Networking Solutions

-## OCI Network Firewall
+### OCI Network Firewall

 Oracle Cloud Infrastructure Network Firewall is a next-generation managed network firewall and intrusion detection and prevention service for your Oracle Cloud Infrastructure VCN, powered by Palo Alto Networks®.

 -   [Overview](https://docs.oracle.com/en-us/iaas/Content/network-firewall/overview.htm)
 -   [OCI Network Firewall](https://docs.oracle.com/en/solutions/oci-network-firewall/index.html#GUID-875E911C-8D7D-4205-952B-5E8FAAD6C6D3)

-## OCI Load Balancer
+### OCI Load Balancer

 The Load Balancer service provides automated traffic distribution from one entry point to multiple servers reachable from your virtual cloud network (VCN).
 The service offers a load balancer with your choice of a public or private IP address and provisioned bandwidth.